 In my case, that reaction was a puffy, bright red, extremely painful rash in the shape of my phone, which had been covered in juice when I slid it into the pocket of my running shorts, pressed right up against my thigh, which I then exposed to direct sunlight for the length of several songs on my favorite Spotify playlist.

 These things can make phytophotodermatitis worse.

-In other words, my sweaty skin and the hot stone steps I was sitting on created the perfect conditions for a painful reaction to the peach juice soaking into my leg as I enjoyed the late-summer sun (and yes, before you ask—I was wearing sunscreen!).
+In other words, my sweaty skin and the hot stone steps I was sitting on created the perfect conditions for a painful reaction to the peach juice soaking into my leg as I enjoyed the late-summer sun (and yes—I was wearing sunscreen!).

 For more health news sent directly to your inbox, sign up for our daily newsletter.

 Phytophotodermatitis usually resolves on its own.

 Unsure what had happened to me (it briefly crossed my mind that the universe could be punishing me for my phone addiction by branding its shape into my leg), I gathered up my farmers market bounty and limped toward the subway, my thigh on fire.
 On the way, I saw a man hosing down the sidewalk in front of his building and asked him if he would please spray my leg.